Dash0 Raises $110M Series B at $1B Valuation

 OTEL_EXPORTER_OTLP_PROTOCOL

-This variable sets the protocol for all telemetry data, unless a per-signal override is provided.
-Valid values are:
+This variable sets the transport protocol for all telemetry signals, unless a per-signal override is provided.
+The valid values are:

 • grpc for protobuf-encoded data using gRPC wire format over an HTTP/2 connection.

-• http/protobuf for protobuf-encoded data over an HTTP connection.
+• http/protobuf for protobuf-encoded data over a standard HTTP connection.

 bash